 About Maia Sharp:

-Singer and songwriter Maia Sharp has a talent for passionate, emotionally honest songs about life and love that have won her a loyal fan following as a performer as well as the ultimate show of respect from her peers — her songs have been covered by a wide variety of musicians, including Bonnie Raitt, the Dixie Chicks, Cher, Tricia Yearwood, Lisa Loeb, and Keb’ Mo’.
-Maia Sharp was born in California’s Central Valley in 1971; her father, Randy Sharp, was a songwriter and recording artist, while her mother, Sharon Bays, was a college professor who taught anthropology and had performed as a singer in her younger days.
+Singer and songwriter Maia Sharp has a talent for passionate, emotionally honest songs about life and love that have won her a loyal fan following as a performer as well as the ultimate show of respect from her peers — her songs have been covered by a wide variety of musicians, including Bonnie Raitt, the Dixie Chicks, Cher, Tricia Yearwood, Lisa Loeb, Terri Clark, David Wilcox and Keb’ Mo’.
+Maia Sharp was born in California’s Central Valley in 1971; her father, Randy Sharp, is a songwriter, producer and recording artist, while her mother, Sharon Bays, was a college professor who taught anthropology and had performed as a singer in her younger days.
 When Maia was four, her family moved to Los Angeles, and a year later the precocious youngster wrote her first song, “Ghosts.”
 Maia became proficient on a number of instruments, including keyboards, guitar, oboe, and saxophone, and later studied music theory at California State University at Northridge, where she began to explore her love of songwriting.
 In 1992 her father invited Maia to play horns and keyboards on That’s Another Story, an album he cut in collaboration with Karen Brooks, and by 1993 Sharp began performing her own music in Los Angeles clubs.